Autumn Term 2022

-Forest School ~ Please ensure that your child has suitable clothing and a change of footwear for this session.
-Waterproof trousers are recommended, and a waterproof jacket is compulsory to keep under layers dry and clean (even when it is not raining)
+Forest School ~ We will visit Forest School on Wednesdays.
+I will send a text the night before we are due to go.
+Please ensure that your child has suitable clothing and a change of footwear for this session.
+Waterproof trousers are recommended, and a waterproof jacket is compulsory to keep under layers dry and clean (even when it is not raining).

-Reading ~ I would like to continue to emphasise the importance of daily reading to encourage reading for pleasure.
-Children are able to change their reading books as often as they are completed and are given the opportunity to change their book every day if needed.
-Therefore, I would ask you to make a note of any reading completed in your child’s reading record.
-Children are in the routine of changing their books at the beginning of each day.
+Reading ~ I would like to emphasise the importance of daily reading to encourage reading for pleasure, children are able to change their reading books as often as they are completed and are given the opportunity to change their book every day if needed.
+Therefore, I would ask you to make a note of reading completed in your child’s reading record and notify us when your child has finished a book.

-Finally, if you would like to discuss any concerns about your child’s progress, please pop in at the end of the school day or alternatively make a formal appointment through the school office.
-If you would like to be a part of our classroom learning, we always appreciate anybody able to come and hear children read, please don’t hesitate to get in touch.
+Finally, if you would like to discuss any concerns about your child’s progress, please pop in at the end of the school day or alternatively make a formal appointment through the school office and if you would like to be a part of our classroom learning, please don’t hesitate to get in touch.